Calling Digital Writers!

 Beyond the Book will support three writers with a connection to Somerset, Gloucestershire, or Wiltshire over six months to experiment with the possibilities of telling stories using a smartphone.

 We’ll offer support to develop text-based digital projects and the opportunity to reach local, national, and international audiences.

 Who Are We?

 Beyond the Book is led by writer, Professor Kate Pullinger, and delivered by Paper Nations.

-Based at Bath Spa University, the Paper Nations team has partnered with a panel of experts (to be announced) who want to see work that is innovative, experimental, and shows a curiosity about the potential of smartphones.
+Based at Bath Spa University, the Paper Nations team has partnered with a panel of experts who want to see work that is innovative, experimental, and shows a curiosity about the potential of smartphones.

 The Selection Panel

 Louisa Adjoa ParkerLouisa is a writer, poet and consultant based in the south west.
 Her first poetry collection and pamphlet were published by Cinnamon Press, and her work has been published widely.
 Louisa’s third collection, How to Wear a Skin, is to be published by Indigo Dreams later this year.
 She recently produced a podcast and blog exploring the experiences of people of colour in the south west as part of her New Talent Immersion Fellowship with SWCTN. www.louisaadjoaparker.com